-Most US banks are in poor financial health, have bad financials, and make risky investments with their depositors money.
+Most banks in the USA are in poor financial health, have bad financials, and make risky investments with their depositor’s money.
 Not exactly a sign of success and stability.

-Below is a breakdown of the disadvantages of US banking for non-residents.
-After understanding both the benefits and disadvantages, you’ll be able to determine if the US is a good banking option for you.
+Below is a breakdown of the disadvantages of banking in the USA for non-residents.
+After understanding both the benefits and disadvantages, you’ll be able to determine if the USA is a good banking option for you.

-As mentioned, you shouldn’t keep your life savings to the US banking system.
+As mentioned, you shouldn’t keep your life savings in the USA banking system.
 The reason for that stems from the poor financial health of the banks themselves.

-Banks in the US tend to be over-leveraged, under capitalized, and have a significantly higher risk tolerance when compared to their international peers.
+Banks in the USA tend to be over-leveraged, undercapitalized, and have a significantly higher risk tolerance when compared to their international peers.
 As a depositor, this should concern you.

 When choosing a bank, you want an institution that operates conservatively, doesn’t put your deposits at risk, and keeps enough cash on hand to maintain adequate solvency and liquidity to protect itself (and your deposits) from financial ruin.
 In general, banks in the US don’t do a great job of that.

-The US also has a very high rate of bank failure.
+The USA also has a very high rate of bank failure.
 Between 2008-2015, over 500 US banks failed.
 That’s the highest bank failure rate in the developed world.
-Compare that to other places like Singapore that has never had a bank failure, ever.
+Compare that to other places like Singapore which has never had a bank failure, ever.

-In addition to not being home to the best banks, the US bank accounts have very low interest rates.
+In addition to not being home to the best banks, USA bank accounts have very low-interest rates.
 And while they haven’t dipped into negative territory like Europe, they aren’t offering you any meaningful performance.

-Unlike a lot of the international banking options that we discuss at GlobalBanks, the banks in the US tends to focus on a single currency, USD.
+Unlike a lot of the international banking options that we discuss at GlobalBanks, the banks in the USA tend to focus on a single currency, USD.

-If you are looking for multi-currency options, there are much better and more cost effective solutions abroad.
-But when it comes to USD banking, the US is obviously one of the best options.
+If you are looking for multi-currency options, there are much better and more cost-effective solutions abroad.
+But when it comes to USD banking, the USA is obviously one of the best options.